olcf/olcf-user-docs/profiling/TAU.rst

 =============

-- Edit the makefile and replace *mpic++* with *tau_cxx.sh*
+- Edit the makefile and replace `mpic++` with `tau_cxx.sh`.
+This applies only for the non-GPU versions.

-- TAU works with makefiles to declare what programming models are expected from the application:
+- TAU works with special TAU makefiles to declare what programming models are expected from the application:
-        The available makefiles are located inside TAU installation:
+	- The available makefiles are located inside TAU installation:

 .. code::